eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 ![screenshot with fixed semantic token](fixed-2-token.png)

-The `HelloWorldSemanticTokenProvider` works, but you might see or might not see any difference, e.g. "Hello" is still blue here.
+The `HelloWorldSemanticTokenProvider` works, and you might see a different highlighting XOR you might not see any difference, e.g. "Hello" is still blue here.
 This leads us to the third step.

-The __third step__ is to ensure, that your editor supports semantic tokens:
+The __third step__ is to ensure, that your editor supports the assigned semantic tokens:
-Depending on your editor and the currently selected color theme, the semantic token type selected in `HelloWorldSemanticTokenProvider` might not be supported and didn't got a different color in the color theme.
+Depending on your editor and the currently selected color theme, the semantic token type selected in `HelloWorldSemanticTokenProvider` might not be supported or didn't got a different color in the color theme.
-The easiest way to detect this possible problem is to change the current color theme and to try some others.
+The easiest way to detect such problems is to change the current color theme and to try some others.
+Note, that VS Code allows to switch off semantic highlighting for all themes with the setting `editor.semanticHighlighting.enabled`.

 After switching from "Dark (Visual Studio)" to "Dark Modern" in VS Code, the example looks as expected.
 You can switch the current color theme in VS Code with `cmd + K` `cmd + T` (or via the menu: Code -> Settings... -> Theme -> Color Theme).

 ![screenshot with supporting color theme](fixed-3-style-2.png)

-"Hello" is marked in purple, when it is used as keyword, and in green, when it is used as value for the name of a person.
+Now "Hello" is marked in purple, when it is used as keyword, and in green, when it is used as value for the name of a person.
-As another solution is to select another semantic type for your token in step two.
+Another solution is to select a different semantic type for your token in step two.
-A more elaborate solution is to create your own color theme and to ship it with your VS Code extension of your DSL.
+A more elaborate solution is to create your own color theme and to ship it with your VS Code extension of your language.

-While __step one__ is mandatory to enable keywords as values in general, __step two__ improves the user experience of your DSL.
+While __step one__ is mandatory to enable keywords as values in general, __step two__ improves the user experience of your language.
-While step one and step two can be handled in the LSP server once for your DSL, __step three__ highly depends on your editor and its color themes (in the LSP clients), which makes step three quite complicated to handle.
+While step one and step two can be handled in the LSP server once for your language, __step three__ highly depends on your editor and its color themes (in the LSP clients), which makes step three quite complicated to handle.

-Note, that in [multi-grammar projects](/guides/multiple-languages.md), only keywords of the included grammars are affected by this general problem, not keywords of other languages.

 Now you know, how to technically enable keywords as regular values for properties.
-As "home work", it is your task to enable the keyword "person" as name for persons in the example.
+As home work, it is your task to enable the keyword "person" as name for persons in the example.
-Whether it makes sense to support keywords as values at all in your DSL is up to you to discuss with the users of your DSL!
+Whether it makes sense to support keywords as values in your language at all is up to you to discuss with the users of your language!

+Some hints beyond this guide:

+- In [multi-grammar projects](/guides/multiple-languages.md), only keywords of the included grammars are affected by this general problem, but not keywords of other languages or Langium grammar files.
+- Read about the concept of semantic tokens in the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_semanticTokens) (LSP) including predefined semantic types for tokens.
+- Read, how [VS Code](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide) realizes semantic highlighting using semantic tokens.
+- Dive into [tokenizing of Chevrotain](https://chevrotain.io/docs/features/token_alternative_matches.html) with regex.